Effective global generation on varieties with numerically trivial canonical class: Introduction

 \begin{conj*} Let $X,Y$ be smooth projective varieties and $\pi\colon X\to Y$ a smooth fibration.
 Then

 \end{conj*}

 The organization of the paper can be summarized as follows: Section \ref{sec:min-var} deals with the results we need about varieties with numerically trivial canonical bundle.
-Section \ref{sec:sh} is devoted to the study of semihomogeneous bundles both from the algebraic and analytic point of view.
-While the relation between semihomogeneity and projective flatness has been mentioned in the literature both explicitly for complex tori \cite{Yang89} and implicitly in the context of principal bundles \cite{BG}*{Theorem 4.1}, our proof uses a refined formulation coming from the Kobayashi--Hitchin correspondence, so we include all the relevant arguments here.
-Since many of our essential tools come from Hermitian geometry and our main result is a purely algebro-geometric statement, we go over the associated terminology in some detail.
-Sections \ref{sec:thm-a} and \ref{sec:stable-sheaves} contain the proofs of Theorems A and B, respectively, while Section \ref{sec:ex-comp} contains various examples and some discussion around Fujita numbers.
+Section \ref{sec:sh} is devoted to the study of semihomogeneous bundles Sections \ref{sec:thm-a} and \ref{sec:stable-sheaves} contain the proofs of Theorems A and B, respectively, while Section \ref{sec:ex-comp} contains various examples and some discussion around Fujita numbers.